Elton Park Corktown is an eclectic mix of residences, retail and inviting public spaces at the heart of Detroit’s most historic neighborhood.

-Named after the 19th century park that was located at Elizabeth and 5th Street (lost in the construction of the Lodge Freeway), Elton Park is located in Corktown, the oldest surviving neighborhood in Detroit—which is now listed on the National Register of Historic Places.
+Named after the 19th century park that was located at Elizabeth and 5th Street (lost in the construction of the Lodge Freeway), Elton Park Corktown is the oldest surviving neighborhood in Detroit—which is now listed on the National Register of Historic Places.

 This isn’t a neighborhood you just pass through.
 You linger to take it all in and to connect with your surroundings.